-If you can’t put 20 percent down when buying a house, you may need to pay private mortgage insurance (PMI), so it’s best to understand the down payment terms.
+If you can’t put 20 percent down when buying a house, you may need to pay private mortgage insurance (PMI).

 If you love the first home, that’s great, but check out multiple homes.
 It’s important to look at a few houses so you can compare pros and cons.
 Viewing more homes will give you a better understanding of your options, likes and dislikes.